pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Transformers/README.md

 1. The second step in calculating self-attention is to calculate a score.
 Say we’re calculating the self-attention for the first word in this example, “Thinking”.
 We need to score each word of the input sentence against this word.
 The score determines how much focus to place on other parts of the input sentence as we encode a word at a certain position.

- 1. The score is calculated by taking the \textbf{dot product of the query vector with the key vector} of the respective word we’re scoring.
-So if we’re processing the self-attention for the word in position #1, the first score would be the dot product of q1 and k1.
-The second score would be the dot product of q1 and k2.
+ 1. The score is calculated by taking the dot product of the query vector with the key vector of the respective word we’re scoring.
+So if we’re processing the self-attention for the word in position #1, the first score would be the dot product of $q1$ and $k1$.
+The second score would be the dot product of $q1$ and $k2$.

 #### Scaling the dot product

 1. The softmax function can be sensitive to very large input values.
 These kill the gradient, and slow down learning, or cause it to stop altogether.
-Since the average value of the dot product grows with the embedding dimension k, it helps to scale the dot product back a little to stop the inputs to the softmax function from growing too large:
+Since the average value of the dot product grows with the embedding dimension $k$, it helps to scale the dot product back a little to stop the inputs to the softmax function from growing too large:

 $$ w′_{ij} = \frac{{q_i}^T k_j}{\sqrt{k}}$$

-1. Why $\sqrt{k}$, Imagine a vector in $\Re^k$ with values all c.
+1. Why $\sqrt{k}$, Imagine a vector in $\Re^k$ with values all $c$.
 Its Euclidean length is $\sqrt{k}c$.
 Therefore, we are dividing out the amount by which the increase in dimension increases the length of the average vectors.

 #### Fourth Step